-Allowing forests to reach their full carbon sequestration e could provide 37% of the carbon reductions needed to stabilize our potential on a global scale could provide 37% of the carbon reductions needed to stabilize our climate.
+Allowing forests to reach their full carbon sequestration potential on a global scale could provide 37% of the carbon reductions needed to stabilize our climate.

 Background Info: This information is sourced from this article: DOI: 10.1002/EAP.2039 Old-growth forests "currently have high above- and below-ground carbon density, high tree-species richness, and a high proportion of critical habitat for endangered vertebrate species, indicating a strong potential to support biodiversity into the future and promote ecosystem resilience to climate change."
 Land management can also mitigate the negative effects that climate-induced ecosystem transformations have on biodiversity and watersheds, which influence ecosystem services that contribute to human well-being."